Procedure to Seek Correction of Information Under Section 515

 - GSA Response.
 GSA will respond to the requestor by letter, e-mail, or fax.
 The response will explain the findings of the review and the actions which GSA will take in response.

 a.
-GSA will respond to all requests for correction of information within forty-five working days to resolve;
+GSA will respond to all requests for correction of information within sixty working days to resolve;

 b.
-GSA will inform the requestor that more time is required and indicate the reason why and an estimated decision date.
+GSA will inform the requestor if more time is required and indicate the reason why and an estimated decision date.

 - Right to Appeal Decision.
 If GSA denies a request for correction, the requestor will be granted an administrative appeal.